saubin78/2016_11_goettingen/minutes/08-usecase_inra.md

 __Tom__: When you say ontologies, do you mean OWL?

 __Sophie__: There is a great variety of what people call ontologies.
-Ontologies in OBO.
+Also ontologies in OBO.
 Some are very large.
 Some are very formal.
 Sometimes not even any label.

 __Derek__: The URI is important as well.
 Are you using the reference lists